unrival-protocol/documentation/README.md

         Private votes are also problematic: they can be cast against the interests of the public without accountability for the voter.
 This is particularly a problem when it is possible for an influential minority to verify that votes were cast in their favor.
 The vast majority of those impacted by the vote may not have enough information about votes cast to hold privately-cast voters accountable, but

-    -   A Happy Compromise
+    -   A Compromise

         Unrival's strategy is to internalize the external benefits (e.g. political legitimacy, campaign donations, etc.) that voters gain by voting for the purpose of image.
 Ultimately, these things have a monetary value.

-<a id="orgda5b063"></a>
+<a id="org179a28b"></a>

 ### Second-Order Observation

 What role, if any, should *second-order observations* play in a healthy information ecology?
-Citizens voting for representatives are playing such a role by observing the actions of their theoretically first-order-observing representatives.
+Citizens voting for representatives are playing the role of ordained second-order observers of theoretically first-order-observing representatives.

 It seems such observations cause trouble when they are connected to agents' payoffs.
-The senator who votes in contradiction to their beliefs in order to maintain an image is calculating a personal payoff apart from that of their constituents.
+The senator who votes in contradiction to their beliefs in order to maintain an image is calculating a personal payoff apart from that incurred by their constituents.
 If this chance to benefit personally is taken away, we could expect votes more in line with beliefs.

-<a id="org37f7222"></a>
+<a id="org26c7a0c"></a>

 ## Rectifying Values

-<a id="org629456c"></a>
+<a id="orgd800a3e"></a>

 ### The Money to Reputation Pipeline

 We use money as a medium of exchange - to communicate how much we value the things we exchange.
 Money's advantage over commodities in this regard is its ability to make the notion of value abstract, so that those with whom we exchange musn't value particular objects the same way we do - they just have to agree to value *something*.
 But this is a bug as well as a feature; it is also possible to put a price tag on things that work best when they are not saleable - like reputation, for instance.
 This is what happens when a patron of an e-commerce site is browsing through textbooks and decides to buy the one with the most 5 star reviews, unaware of the fact that some authors promote their books by offering special benefits to five-star reviewers.
 These reviewers are happy to oblige, since they have nothing to lose if their review eventually contributes to unrealistic expectations.
 This is a consequence of money's boundless ability to fulfill any abstract purpose.

-<a id="orgdf18540"></a>
+<a id="orgf0ba335"></a>

 ### Plugging the Pipeline